LSeu-Open/AIEnhancedWork/README.md

 #### Text to Image Models

+> [!NOTE]
+> The models are ranked according to their **Elo scores (with higher scores indicating better performance)** from the [artificialanalysis.ai text to Image Arena](https://artificialanalysis.ai/text-to-image/arena) and [Imgsys.org Ranking](https://imgsys.org/rankings).
+Please note that **Elo scores are subject to change** based on user votes and will be updated regularly to reflect the latest rankings.
+>
+> To provide a comprehensive overview of the generative image model landscape, only **pre-trained versions of the listed models are included in this ranking.**
+>
+> Due to the continuous evolution and **vast number of possible fine-tuned configurations, it is impractical to comprehensively list every variant here.**

 | Organization         | Model                                                                         | Elo score  | Licence     | Pricing   |
 |:---------------------|:------------------------------------------------------------------------------|:----------:|:-----------:|:---------:|
 | **Black Forest Labs** | [Flux1.1 Pro](https://blackforestlabs.ai/)                                   | 1145       | ![Proprietary](https://img.shields.io/badge/Proprietary-403075?style=flat) | ![Paid](https://img.shields.io/badge/Paid-AA3939?style=flat)      |